truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 POLEMARCHUS: No.

-SOCRATES: Well, then, can just people use justice to make people unjust?
+(d) SOCRATES: Well, then, can just people use justice to make people unjust?

-In a word, can good people use their virtue or goodness to make people (d) bad?
+In a word, can good people use their virtue or goodness to make people bad?

 POLEMARCHUS: No, they can’t.

-SOCRATES: For it isn’t the function of heat to cool things down, I imag- ine, but that of its opposite.
+SOCRATES: For it isn’t the function of heat to cool things down, I imagine, but that of its opposite.

 POLEMARCHUS: Yes.